smith-erik/smith-erik.github.io/_posts/christian_2017-12-08-Behind-the-Tweets-of-Trump.md

 We grouped our matched tweets by week of the year and we count the number of matched tweets in each week, here you can have a clear visualization of our results:

-> TODO: insert plot "fake news term usage by week"
+> TODO: insert plot "fake news term usage by week" (Christian's notebook part Fake News, In [7])

 The mean of the occurences by week is equal to **_3.14_** and we have two clear peaks with the 26th week and the 39th week.
 After we saw these values, we decided to focus firstly on the two peaks and then on all the weeks that have the number of matched tweets higher than the mean.
 In total we considered 14 weeks, and for each of these weeks we have done a research on the tweets of that specific week in order to see if we could obtain a correlation to some specific fact or serious situation linked with president Trump.